mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - 2: Install a cluster with LB subnets tagging on the zones on the parent region and `unmanaged` to the LZ subnet.
 Result: success.
 The discoverer ignored the LZ subnet
 - 3A: Install a cluster with no LB subnets tagging, and unmanaged on LZ subnet: Result: Succes
 - 3B: Install the ELB Operator on the LZ subnet which has an `unmanaged` tag.
 Result: Controller is not finding the VPC tagged by cluster tag
-- 4: Install with tags: SB for LB, LZ Unmanaged, VPC cluster shared.
+- 4: Install with tags: Subn for LB, LZ Unmanaged, VPC cluster shared.
 Results: OK.
 There were wrong credentials granted to the controller, so the tag for VPC may be useless.
 Need to run more tests
-- 5: Install with tags: SB for LB.
+- 5: Install with tags: Subn for LB.
 Results: Success
 - 6: Install #4 + using NLB as default.
 Result: Success.
 The NLB has more unrestrictive security group rules, installing the compute nodes in the public subnets could expose the node ports directly to the internet.
+- 7: Install with tags on Subn for LZ, No LB tags on All Subn.
+Results: Success.
+We don't need the Sub ELB tags on the parent zone, we need the unmanaged on the LZ zone

 ## References <a name="references"></a>